directus/directus/docs/reference/items.md

 #### Request Body

-An array of item primary keys or an object containing either `keys` or `query` to select what items to update.
+An array of item primary keys  `keys` to delete.

 ### Response